rancher/rancher-docs/docs/getting-started/installation-and-upgrade/installation-references/feature-flags.md

 title: Feature Flags
 ---

-Feature flags were introduced to allow you to try experimental features that are not enabled by default.
+With feature flags, you can try out experimental features that aren't enabled by default.

-To learn about feature values and how to enable features, refer [here](../../../pages-for-subheaders/enable-experimental-features.md).
+To learn more about feature values and how to enable them, see [Enabling Experimental Features](../../../pages-for-subheaders/enable-experimental-features.md).

 :::note

-There are some feature flags that may require a restart of the Rancher server container.
-These features that require a restart are marked in the table of these docs and in the UI.
+Some feature flags require a restart of the Rancher container.
+Features that require a restart are marked in the Rancher UI, and in the table at the end of this document.

 :::

-The following is a list of the feature flags available in Rancher:
+The following is a list of feature flags available in Rancher:

-- `harvester`: This feature flag is available starting in v2.6.1.
-It is used to manage access to the Virtualization Management page where users can navigate directly to Harvester clusters and access the Harvester UI.
-For more information, see [this page](../../../integrations-in-rancher/harvester.md#feature-flag/).
+- `continuous-delivery`: In Rancher v2.5.x, Fleet came with a GitOps feature that couldn't be disabled separately from Fleet.
+In Rancher v2.6, the `continuous-delivery` feature flag was introduced to allow Fleet GitOps to be disabled.
+See [Continuous Delivery.](../../../how-to-guides/advanced-user-guides/enable-experimental-features/continuous-delivery.md) for more information.
-- `rke2`: Used to enable the ability to provision RKE2 clusters.
-By default, this feature flag is enabled, which allows users to attempt to provision these type of clusters.
+- `fleet`: You must enable this flag in Rancher versions v2.6 and later, since Fleet features are required by the provisioning framework.
+If you had this flag disabled in earlier versions of Rancher, the flag will be automatically enabled when you upgrade to v2.6 or later.
+See [Fleet - GitOps at Scale](../../../how-to-guides/new-user-guides/deploy-apps-across-clusters/fleet.md) for more information.
-- `fleet`: The previous `fleet` feature flag is now required to be enabled as the Fleet capabilities are leveraged within the new provisioning framework.
-If you had this feature flag disabled in earlier versions, upon upgrading to Rancher v2.6, the flag will automatically be enabled.
-See this [page](../../../how-to-guides/new-user-guides/deploy-apps-across-clusters/fleet.md) for more information.
+- `harvester` (Rancher v2.6.1 and later): Manages access to the Virtualization Management page, where users can navigate directly to Harvester clusters and access the Harvester UI.
+See [Fleet - GitOps at Scale](../../../integrations-in-rancher/harvester.md#feature-flag/) for more information.
-- `continuous-delivery`: In Rancher v2.5.x, Fleet came with a GitOps feature that could not be disabled separately from Fleet.
-In Rancher v2.6, the `continuous-delivery` feature flag was introduced to allow the GitOps feature of Fleet to be disabled.
-For more information, see [this page.](../../../how-to-guides/advanced-user-guides/enable-experimental-features/continuous-delivery.md)
+- `istio-virtual-service-ui`: This flag enables a [visual interface](../../../how-to-guides/advanced-user-guides/enable-experimental-features/istio-traffic-management-features.md) to create, read, update, and delete Istio virtual services and destination rules, which are Istio traffic management features.
-- `legacy`: There are a set of features from previous versions that are slowly being phased out of Rancher for newer iterations of the feature.
-This is a mix of deprecated features as well as features that will eventually be moved to newer variations in Rancher.
-By default, this feature flag is disabled for new installations.
-If you are upgrading from a previous version, this feature flag would be enabled.
+- `legacy`: There are a set of features from previous versions of Rancher that are slowly being phased out in favor of newer implementations.
+These are a mix of deprecated features as well as features that will eventually move to newer versions.
+This flag is disabled by default on new Rancher installations.
+If you're upgrading from a previous version of Rancher, this flag is enabled.
-- `token-hashing`: Used to enable new token-hashing feature.
-Once enabled, existing tokens will be hashed and all new tokens will be hashed automatically using the SHA256 algorithm.
-Once a token is hashed it cannot be undone.
-Once this feature flag is enabled, it cannot be disabled.
-See [hashing of tokens](../../../reference-guides/about-the-api/api-tokens.md) for more information.
+- `multi-cluster-management`: Allows multi-cluster provisioning and management of Kubernetes clusters.
+This flag can only be set at install time.
-- `unsupported-storage-drivers`: This feature [allows unsupported storage drivers.](../../../how-to-guides/advanced-user-guides/enable-experimental-features/unsupported-storage-drivers.md).
-In other words, it enables types for storage providers and provisioners that are not enabled by default.
+- `rke2`: Enables provisioning RKE2 clusters.
+This flag is enabled bt default.
-- `istio-virtual-service-ui`: This feature enables a [UI to create, read, update, and delete Istio virtual services and destination rules,](../../../how-to-guides/advanced-user-guides/enable-experimental-features/istio-traffic-management-features.md) which are traffic management features of Istio.
+- `token-hashing`: Enables token-hashing.
+Once enabled, existing tokens will be hashed and all new tokens will be hashed automatically, using the SHA256 algorithm.
+Once a token is hashed it can't be undone.
+This flag can't be disabled after its enabled.
+See [API Tokens](../../../reference-guides/about-the-api/api-tokens.md#token-hashing) for more information.
-- `multi-cluster-management`: Used for multi-cluster provisioning and management of Kubernetes clusters.
-This feature flag can only be set at install time and not changed afterwards.
+- `unsupported-storage-drivers`: Enables types for storage providers and provisioners that aren't enabled by default.
+See [Allow Unsupported Storage Drivers](../../../how-to-guides/advanced-user-guides/enable-experimental-features/unsupported-storage-drivers.md) for more information.

 The below table shows the availability and default value for feature flags in Rancher: